srinivasboga7/LSDI_GW/README.md

 > go build main.go

 A sample DockerFile is provided in the repository to run the node in a docker container.

+### Running Discovery Node
+The code for discovery node is provided in the DiscoveryNode directory in the repo.
+Build the discoveryService.go file by running
+> go build discoveryService.go

+To run the discovery node we need to provide port number, max nodes in a shard as command line arguments
+> ./discoveryService <port number> <max nodes in a shard>

 ### API